 - $10–$25 per foot — typical cost of running new 6-gauge copper circuit through a home (HomeAdvisor, 2026); a 60-foot run to a detached garage can add $600–$1,500 by itself.

 - $1,300–$3,000+ — the going rate for a 100A→200A panel upgrade (Angi, 2026), before any utility service work.
+Our 200A panel upgrade cost guide breaks down the full national/regional pricing and the 3–10 week permit-to-inspection timeline.

 - June 30, 2026 — the date the federal 30C tax credit (30% up to $1,000) expired for new installs under the 2025 tax law; state and utility rebates of $250–$1,500 remain in many areas (ENERGY STAR rebate finder, 2026).
+Businesses lost a parallel commercial version of the same credit (up to $100,000 per port) on the same date — see our best workplace EV charger guide for what a business installation costs instead.

 - 125% — the NEC (2023) sizing rule: a charger’s circuit must be rated 125% of its continuous draw, so 40A charging needs a 50A circuit and 48A charging needs 60A.